istio/istio.io/content/docs/setup/kubernetes/quick-start-ibm/index.md

 {{< /tab >}}

 {{< tab name="IBM Cloud Private" >}}
-Follow these instructions to install and run Istio in the [IBM Cloud Private](https://www.ibm.com/cloud/private) using the `Catalog` module.
+Follow these instructions to install and run Istio in [IBM Cloud Private](https://www.ibm.com/cloud/private) using the `Catalog` module.